-In planning and performing our audit, we considered Alfalfa County's internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinion on the financial statement, but not for the purpose of expressing an opinion on the effectiveness of the County's internal control over financial reporting.
+In planning and performing our audit, we considered Major County's internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinion on the financial statement, but not for the purpose of expressing an opinion on the effectiveness of the County's internal control over financial reporting.
 Accordingly, we do not express an opinion on the effectiveness of the County's internal control over financial reporting.

 Our consideration of internal control over financial reporting was for the limited purpose described in the preceding paragraph and would not necessarily identify all deficiencies in internal control over financial reporting that might be significant deficiencies or material weaknesses.
-However, as discussed below, we identified certain deficiencies in internal control over financial reporting that we consider to be significant deficiencies.
+However, as discussed below, we identified a certain deficiency in internal control over financial reporting that we consider to be a significant deficiency.

 A control deficiency exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent or detect misstatements on a timely basis.
 A significant deficiency is a control deficiency, or combination of control deficiencies, that adversely affects the entity's ability to initiate, authorize, record, process, or report financial data reliably in accordance with generally accepted accounting principles such that there is more than a remote likelihood that a misstatement of the entity's financial statements that is more than inconsequential will not be prevented or detected by the entity's internal control.
-We consider the deficiencies 2007-1, 2007-2, and 2007-3 as described in the accompanying schedule of findings and responses to be significant deficiencies in internal control over financial reporting.
+We consider the deficiency 2007-1 as described in the accompanying schedule of findings and responses to be a significant deficiency in internal control over financial reporting.